dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 on the features neccesary for understanding optionality in a semi-realistic setting.

-Second, we'll reduce the expressivity of our typing system to only include the two types we're interested in: either a value is nullable, or its not.
-This is going to make the type system unsound, in that it will allow type errorsat runtime in ways that wouldn't be possible under the standard typing, but none of those wil be optionality test errors.

-Finally, we'll disallow the conversion of non optional types to booleans in the context of `if` statements.
+Second, we'll disallow the conversion of non optional types to booleans in the context of `if` statements.
 So while `if x == 0:` will be a correctly typed expression when x is an int, `if x:` will not, even though in normal python they are equivalent.
 This is a necessary